IowaScaledEngineering/mrbw-wifi/README.md

 | fastClockSource  | For JMRI, fast time is sent over the withrottle connection.
 If you want to send fast time from your JMRI server via the wifi bridge to your ProtoThrottles and/or ISE fast clock remote displays, set this to `cmdstn`.
 To disable any fast time being broadcast by the wifi bridge, set it to `none` or omit the parameter entirely. |
 | logLevel  | *Advanced Users Only* The wifi bridge exposes a virtual serial port on the USB interface that it uses to send diagnostic logging information about what it's doing.  logLevel controls the verbosity at a global level.
 Options in order of increasing verbosity are  `error`, `warn`, `info`, `debug`.
 By default, it's set to `info` if not specified.
 Unless you're watching the logs and trying to help us debug a specific problem, there's no reason to use this parameter.
 In addition, you can use `logLevelCommandStation`, `logLevelMRBus`, or `logLevelSystem` as key values to turn up logging on only a specific part of the code that's having an issue. |

+# Firmware Upgrades

+The mrbw-wifi is designed to be easily upgradable, both because I know I'm going to have bugs and we're going to add new functionality in the future.

+For most users, you'll upgrade via the UF2 bootloader.
+Hold the receiver with both hands while it's powered up and plugged into your computer via a USB cord.
+Use your left hand to tap the reset button, and immediately flip the BL switch to ON while the LED is purple.
+You have 1 second from when you hit the reset button to do this, otherwise the system will boot normally.

+If you've done it successfully, a new drive will apear on your machine (named "MRBWWIFI") with three files in it:  current.uf2, index.htm, and info_uf2.txt.

+Find the firmware you want to upgrade to (it should be a file ending in .uf2) and copy it to this drive.
+The LED should blink yellow and the mrbw-wifi should reboot at the end.
+It may throw some sort of error on the computer at the end of the copy - don't worry about that.
+Once it's done, turn the BL switch back to off and then hit RESET again.
+You should be able to verify a successful upgrade by checking the version on the startup screen matches the version you upgraded to.

 # Credits